Swing Doors & Automatic Swing Doors

 How long does it take to install a Swing Door?

 We usually aim to complete installations within one working day.
 However, this can change depending on the type of door and the work that is required.
 We always aim to ensure that your premises are secure at all times.
-We install both internal and external doors, such as shop fronts on a street or internal office doors.
-Installations usually take place during working hours but we can accommodate you during out of office hours if required.
+We install swing door operators for both internal and external doors, such as shop fronts on a street or internal office doors.
+Installation usually takes place during working hours but we can accommodate you during out of office hours if required.